What are the three primary shapes of bacteria?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-The three primary shapes of bacteria are rods (bacilli), spheres (cocci), and spirals (spirilla).
-This classification is foundational in microbiology and helps in the identification and study of various bacterial species.
+The three primary shapes of bacteria are indeed rods, spheres, and spirals.
+This classification is fundamental in microbiology as it helps in the identification and characterization of various bacterial species.

 Subscribe